 Functional Capacity Evaluation (FCE)

-The FCE is a comprehensive assessment that provides objective information regarding a consumer’s maximum physical capabilities to perform work safely.
+The Functional Capacity Evaluation (FCE) is a comprehensive assessment that provides objective information regarding an individual’s maximum physical capabilities to perform work safely.
 The Occupational and/or Physical Therapist determines the individual's functioning in regard to physical work demands.

-The assessment is used to determine if a consumer will be able to perform a specific job or specific job tasks, as well as their ability to perform a specific job over the course of a full day.
-The physical capabilities a consumer demonstrates during the FCE can be compared to the physical requirements of a job when establishing an employment plan or pursuing employment.
+The assessment is used to determine if a job seeker with disabilities will be able to perform a specific job or specific job tasks, as well as their ability to perform a specific job over the course of a full day.
+The physical capabilities demonstrated during the FCE can be compared to the physical requirements of a job when establishing an employment plan or pursuing employment.

 Occupational - Physical Therapy Evaluation (OT-PT Evaluation)

-An OT-PT Evaluation is a comprehensive assessment that provides objective information regarding a consumer’s strengths and limitations related to employment.
-The consumer will learn their physical capabilities for working at a safe level.
-Consumers participating in the OT-PT Evaluation will be assessed by both a Physical Therapist and an Occupational Therapist.
+An OT-PT Evaluation is a comprehensive assessment that provides objective information regarding an individual’s strengths and limitations related to employment.
+The job seeker will learn their physical capabilities for working at a safe level.
+OT-PT Evaluation participants will be assessed by both a Physical Therapist and an Occupational Therapist.

 Occupational Therapy Evaluation

-This therapy assessment is available to DORS WTC consumers and in the community.
+This therapy assessment is available at WTC and in the community.
 An Occupational Therapy assessment provides vital information regarding an individual’s functional ability to work or live independently.
-The assessment also provides recommendations to enhance the ability to perform independent living skills and work activities.
+The assessment also provides recommendations to enhance their ability to perform independent living skills and work activities.

 Physical Therapy Evaluation

-Physical Therapy (PT) services are available to DORS WTC consumers and in the community through both agency staff and vendors.
-A PT Evaluation provides vital information regarding a consumer’s functional ability to work or live independently.
-This assessment also provides recommendations that enable a consumer to improve functional mobility skills, independent living skills, work performance, and physical tolerance.
+Physical Therapy (PT) services are available at WTC and in the community through both DORS staff and third-party vendors.
+A PT Evaluation provides vital information regarding an individual's functional ability to work or live independently.
+This assessment also provides recommendations that enable them to improve their functional mobility skills, independent living skills, work performance, and physical tolerance.

 Back Injury Prevention Training Class

-Occupational Therapists or Physical Therapists from the OT/PT Department provide a Back Injury Prevention class to consumers participating in the Auto Mechanics training program, Food Service training program, Environmental Services training program, Warehouse training program, Work Readiness Training, and other partnership and customized training programs as needed.
-The Back Injury Prevention class is also offered on an individual basis to consumers who are not participating in one of the designated training programs.
+Occupational Therapists or Physical Therapists from the OT/PT Department provide a Back Injury Prevention class to WTC students participating in the Auto Mechanics, Food Service, Environmental Services, Warehouse and Work Readiness training programs, and in other partnership and customized training programs as needed.
+The Back Injury Prevention class is also offered on an individual basis to job seekers who are not participating in one of these designated training programs.

 Workstation Comfort & Ergonomics Class

-Occupational Therapists from the OT/PT Department provide a Workstation Comfort/Ergonomics class to consumers participating in the Computer Skills Development training program.
-The Workstation Comfort Class is also available to consumers on an individual basis who are not enrolled in one of the designated training programs.
+Occupational Therapists from the OT/PT Department provide a Workstation Comfort/Ergonomics class to students in the Computer Skills Development training program.
+The Workstation Comfort Class is also available to others on an individual basis.